Skip to main content

 & Outlook

-Climate neutrality thus remains affordable for everyone.
+Until 2050, Climate neutrality thus remains affordable for everyone.

 Due to the lack of a political framework, eFuel plants do not yet exist on an industrial scale.
 However, the technologies and components are already sufficiently known and researched.
-The first plants producing more than 500 million litres per year have been announced for 2026.
+The first plants producing more than 500 million liters per year have been announced for 2026.
 By now, 214 GW of installed capacity of hydrogen projects have been announced worldwide.
 Nevertheless, to make an immediate contribution to the fight against climate change and to support the market introduction of eFuels, our political proposals include all synthetic fuels that comply with the sustainability criteria of the "Renewable Energy Directive (RED)".
 We need an immediate scaling of all possible sustainable energy carriers.
 In addition to electricity-based fuels, these include sustainable biofuels.
 Such sustainable biofuels come from the ever growing and innovating pool of sustainable raw materials, which are defined in the RED.